Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 You can start using Unity Toon Shader by assigning the **Toon** shader in the **Universal Render Pipeline** group to a new material in the **Shaders** menu of the Material Inspector.
 Here are the steps to take.

 **NOTE**
-* If your rendering pipeline is Legacy (Built-In), the shader to select in 3. will be "**Toon (Built-in)**".
+* If your rendering pipeline is Legacy (Built-In), the shader to select in 3. will be **Toon (Built-in)**.
-* If your rendering pipeline is HDRP, the shader to select in 3. will be "**HDRP/Toon**".
+* If your rendering pipeline is HDRP, the shader to select in 3. will be **HDRP/Toon**.
 The Toon shader should be switched to match the pipeline.

-1. Open the "+" menu in the Project window and select "Material" to create a new material.
+1. Open the "+" menu in the Project window and select **Material** to create a new material.

 <center><img width = "300" src="images/URP_image000.png"></center>

 2. Select the new material that you have created.
-Looking at the Inspector, it currently has the "Universal Render Pipeline/Lit" shader assigned to it.
+Looking at the Inspector, it currently has the **Universal Render Pipeline/Lit** shader assigned to it.

 <center><img width = "300" src="images/URP_image001.png"></center>

-3. Open the "Shaders" menu in the Inspector, select "Universal Render Pipeline" from the Shaders window, and then select "Toon".
+3. Open the "Shaders" menu in the Inspector, select "Universal Render Pipeline" from the Shaders window, and then select **Toon**.

 <center><img width = "600" src="images/URP_image002.png"></center>